MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeatureEnablement.md

 **Note**: This cmdlet is part of a feature that's currently in Private Preview.
 The cmdlet won't work unless your organization is a member of the Private Preview.

 Use the Get-VivaModuleFeatureEnablement cmdlet to view whether or not a feature in a Viva module is enabled for a specific user or group.
-Whether or not the feature is enabled will be referred to as the feature's “enablement state” in this documentation page.
+Whether or not the feature is enabled is referred to as the feature's "enablement state".

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX

 ```
-Get-VivaModuleFeatureEnablement -ModuleId <String> -FeatureId <String> -Identity <String>
+Get-VivaModuleFeatureEnablement -FeatureId <String> -Identity <String> -ModuleId <String>
  [-ResultSize <Unlimited>]
  [<CommonParameters>]
 ```